Focus

 My approach

-Translating a workflow that was almost entirely offline into a connected digital product that matched how scouts actually think and move.
+The biggest design challenge was translating a workflow that was almost entirely offline into a digital product that matched how scouts actually think and move.
+This meant designing for low-connectivity environments, one-handed mobile use, and the cognitive load of making fast decisions with incomplete data.

 • Designing for a product that didn’t fully exist yet